sebv/istio-wiki/Vendor-FAQ.md

 ## How do I add / change a dependency?

+1. You need to be able to create a branch on https://github.com/istio/vendor-istio (be an org contributor, if you are not, ask someone who is).
+This is because the PR you make in istio/istio to validate the vendor change will need to pull the vendor SHA by the CI and thus need to be reachable (alternatively could also change the submodule pointer but that's dangerous/not recommended)

 1. Make sure your `dep` is recent enough (understands pruning etc...):
    ```
    go get -u github.com/golang/dep/cmd/dep